Pumpkin Ravioli with Sage Brown Butter

 3 hr 20 min

 When you want to celebrate fall without that nasty pumpkin pie spice everyone likes to throw around this time of year, we suggest you try this recipe.
 The combination of sage and brown butter is classic (we could eat it with a spoon), but we also slipped mortadella into the ravioli filling.
 Yes, we know, pretty brilliant.
-It would even put a smile on Charlie Brown’s face.
+Our pumpkin ravioli with sage brown butter would even put a smile on Charlie Brown’s face.

 for the pumpkin filling